Gooee’s IoT Platform is architected to provide enterprise-grade security.

 Users, devices & applications must be identified & authenticated

-when communicating with the Gooee Ecosystem.
+when communicating with the Gooee Platform.

 Hardware devices need to make sure that the servers they talk to are legitimate Gooee servers.
 This is guaranteed by a Public Key Infrastructure (PKI) and based on Transport Layer Security (TLS) certificates.